o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-gamelift/local-testing.md

 }
 ```

-This will let your game server use GameLift local when running in the Editor with `ctrl` + `g` or when running the server launcher directly (see next step).
+This will let your game server use GameLift local when running game or simulation mode in the Editor, or when running the server launcher directly (see next step).

 ## 3. Start Server